aays/reinhardtii-ld-rcmb/analysis/correlates/log.md

         - ie remainder of tract that is not upstream/downstream of list
     - both = 0

+## 10/8/2019

-how does rho_window vary by tract bin?
+how does RR vary in UTRs by the sizes of adjacent intergenic tracts?

+writing a new script that takes in the output of `intergenic_tract_analysis.py` and appends rho values for adjacent UTRs